 Network Setup

-I am currently running 24 VLANs on ESXi.
+I am currently running 24 VLANs on ESXi, 3 WLAN’s.
 No fancy micro-segmentation yet, just good old VLANs keeping things separated.
 Though I have been eyeing Illumio to play with zero-trust segmentation at home.
 I am sure i will get a post on it rather soon :)

 What is Running Right Now